lenghuang/jeopardy-capital-one/README.md

 # Jeopardy Capital One Challenge

+This is a search engine of Jeopardy questions (or answers...)!
+Input anything that you think may be remotely related to... to...
+I don't know, but to something, ranging from Cracker Barrel to Dancing in the Bible, you can find it.
+This search engine will take a potential category name, and search for matching categories with their questions and answers from the show Jeopardy.

 # My Approach

 I utilized GitHub pages to host compressed versions of the jService Json data.
 Although I am still utilizing linear search, searching these compressed versions of data would allow me a quicker linear search time such that it becomes barely noticeable.
 The repository for these compressed versions can be found here: https://github.com/lenghuang/Capital_One_Data.
 With the compressed method, I retrieved the data to then output it into an HTML website.

 The biggest challenge for me was learning everything because this was the first time I've ever made a web app and the first time I've used JavaScript.
 Although I didn't have time for this challenge, I look forward to adding new features and building upon this in my own time.

 # PROJECT PROMPT: